 - EMM or ISV apps — These apps configure, provision, and consume credentials, managing credential storage access permissions, and activating advanced UCM permissions.
 The apps can enforce the installation, removal, or per-app access control of a credential.

 - Storage provider plugin — These apps are provided by storage vendors to link the UCM framework to their storage solution, to manage stored credentials.

-- Secure storage — This feature currently includes the Samsung eSE and Smart Card readers described in Secure storage options.
+- Secure storage — This feature currently includes the Samsung eSE and Smart Card readers described in Secure elements section.
 You can easily support other storage options through additional vendor plugins.

 The Knox SDK provides credential storage vendors a set of UCM APIs to make current and future storage options available on Samsung devices, hiding the implementation details of their solution so that mobile app developers can transparently access stored credentials through standard APIs, such as the Android Keychain.
 Similarly, developers can use the Java Cryptography Extension APIs to offload cryptographic operations to a capable Smart Card.
 This abstraction, made possible by the UCM framework, eliminates the need for complex vendor-specific code within mobile apps, meaning enterprise customers have a wide range of existing apps available to them and can easily develop in-house apps without worrying about the underlying storage implementation.

-The UCM framework uses two types of whitelists, which uniquely manage access controls for credential storage and offer fully customizable access permissions:
+The UCM framework uses two types of allowlists, which uniquely manage access controls for credential storage and offer fully customizable access permissions:

-- App whitelist — Enforces which apps can access each secure storage type.
+- App allowlist — Enforces which apps can access each secure storage type.
 Every secure storage device maps to its respective UCM plugin, that a secure storage solution provider creates and maintains.

-- Credential whitelist — Enforces each app's access to credentials, providing app-specific access permissions.
+- Credential allowlist — Enforces each app’s access to credentials, providing app-specific access permissions.
 By enforcing access control, admins can prevent credential usage by malicious or untrusted apps.